benkeel/VAE_lung_lesion_BMVC/README.md

 * Grid search for best clustering with K-Means and CLASSIX (https://github.com/nla-group/classix).

 #### *Exploration_gaussian.ipynb*
 * Latent space exploration and code to generate latent traversal figures.
+Also included under main are 5 example GIFs of latent traversals.

 #### *RandomSearchMLP.py*
 * This file does a larger random hyperparameter search than my other random search files (in VAE).
 This script runs cross-validation on the latent vectors to find the best results of the classifier.